No Deposit Home Loans

 - Some lenders can consider your loan even if you didn’t save the deposit yourself

 You can read more about this option on our no genuine savings page.

 Option 3: Personal loan as a deposit

 - Do you have a small 3% to 5% deposit?

 - Do you have a very high income?

-- You must have few or no other debts such as car loans or credit cards.
+- You must have no debt or at least a small amount of debt such as car loans or credit cards to qualify.

 - You must have a clear credit history.